Farzinsvi/upkie_stand_up/README.md

 Below is a description of my workflow.

-Right now we are using a locally modify version of the [upkie](https://github.com/tasts-robots/upkie) repo, which you can find [here](https://github.com/mariogpascual).
+Right now we are using a locally modified version of the [upkie](https://github.com/tasts-robots/upkie) repo, which you can find [here](https://github.com/mariogpascual).
 My set up is:
 ```
 ├── envupkie
 ├── others